Equivalence of Context and Parameter Updates in Modern Transformer Blocks: Results: Implicit Updates in Modern Transformers

 \subsection{Algorithm for Multi-Layer Updates}

 The inductive proof of \cref{thm:multilayer} gives rise to a practical, layer-by-layer algorithm for computing the required weight updates for the entire model.
 The key is to first perform a forward pass with the full context to record the target activations at each layer.
 Then, in a second sequence of passes, we compute the updates for each layer sequentially.
+To compute the update at a layer, we use the output of the previous layer with the previous patch applied, this makes the algorithm self-correcting in the presence of numerical errors.

+It is theoretically possible to fully incorporate the context using just the final layer, however this runs into practical issues in real-world scenarios.
+See \cref{app:experiments} for experiments investigating this.